openshift/lightspeed-service/CONTRIBUTING.md

 ### `pytest-benchmark` package

-Benchmarks are based on `pytest-benchmark` package.
-To create new benchmark, the regular test function needs to be created and `benchmark` parameter (fixture) should be passed to it.
-Then the benchmark can be initialized by calling this fixture, passing tested function/method to it, together with required parameters.
+Benchmarks are based on the `pytest-benchmark` package.
+To create a new benchmark, the regular test function needs to be created and `benchmark` parameter (fixture) should be passed to it.
+Then the benchmark can be initialized by calling this fixture, passing a tested function/method to it, together with required parameters.

 ### Basic usage of `benchmark` fixture